-- 1. Developments resulting in the creation of four or more multi-family dwelling units shall designate a minimum of fifteen percent (15%), of the total number of dwelling units as affordable housing (unless otherwise noted in the regulations) as defined by Connecticut General Statutes.
+1. Developments resulting in the creation of four or more multi-family dwelling units shall designate a minimum of fifteen percent (15%), of the total number of dwelling units as Affordable Housing (unless otherwise noted in the regulations) as defined by Connecticut General Statutes.
 For the purpose of this regulation, the term multi-family is defined as a single property with two or more dwelling units, whether attached or detached.
-Fractional units shall be rounded up to the nearest whole number. - 2.
-Affordable units cannot be clustered but shall be reasonably dispersed throughout the development and shall contain, on average, the same number of bedrooms, bathrooms, included types and sizes of appliances (referring to function, not level of luxury e.g. 16 cubic foot refrigerator), square footages and exterior finishes. - 3.
-The applicant shall submit an Affordability Plan concurrently with s Special Exception and Site Plan application which shall prescribe how the regulations regarding affordability will be administered. - 2.24.4 Affordability Plan Compliance with General Statutes 8-30g - A. In conjunction with an application for approval of a site plan with below market rate units, the applicant shall submit an 'Affordability Plan', in accordance with General Statutes 8-30g, which shall describe how the regulations regarding affordability will be administered as assisted housing.
-The Plan shall include provisions for administration of and compliance with the provisions of this section, notice procedures to the general public of the availability of affordable units, identification of those units that are to be designated affordable, procedures for verification and yearly confirmation of unit occupancy income, and demonstration of compliance with affordability requirements to the Commission.
-Such Plan shall also include drafts of documents, such as deeds, that will be used in the administration of the affordability restrictions. - B. It is intended that the below market rate units will be administered, as stated in an Affordability Plan, in compliance with both General Statutes 8-30g and the rules and regulations of any governmental program that provides development financing.
-All low-income and affordable housing units constructed or rehabilitated pursuant to these regulations shall be restricted and maintained as affordable for at least forty (40) years from issuance of a Certificate of Occupancy

-C. Calculation of the maximum monthly rental payment for below market rate units, so as to satisfy General Statutes 8-30g, shall utilize the area median income data as published by the U.S. Department of Housing and Urban Development at the time of the sale/lease.
+Fractional units shall be rounded up to the next higher whole number.

+- 1. Affordable Housing units shall not be clustered but shall be reasonably dispersed throughout the development and shall contain, on average, the same number of bedrooms, bathrooms, types and sizes of appliances (referring to function, not level of luxury e.g. 16 cubic foot refrigerator), square footages and exterior finishes. - 2.
+The applicant shall submit an Affordability Plan concurrently with a Special Exception and Site Plan application which shall prescribe how the regulations regarding affordability will be administered.

+2.24.4 Affordability Plan Compliance with General Statutes 8-30g

+- A. In conjunction with an application for approval of a site plan with Affordable Housing units, the applicant shall submit an 'Affordability Plan', in accordance with General Statutes 8-30g, which shall describe how the regulations regarding affordability will be administered as assisted housing or deed restricted housing.
+The Plan shall include provisions for administration of and compliance with the provisions of this section of all rental units, notice procedures to the general public of the availability of affordable units, identification of those units that are to be designated affordable, procedures for verification and yearly confirmation of unit occupancy income, and demonstration of compliance with affordability requirements to the Commission.
+Such Plan shall also include drafts of documents, such as deeds, that will be used in the administration of the affordability restrictions. - B. It is intended that the Affordable Housing- units will be administered, as stated in an Affordability Plan, in compliance with both General Statutes 8-30g and the rules and regulations of any governmental program that provides development financing.
+All Affordable Housing units constructed or rehabilitated pursuant to these regulations shall be restricted and maintained as Affordable Housing units for at least forty (40) years from issuance of a Certificate of Occupancy. - C. Calculation of the maximum monthly rental payment for units, so as to satisfy General Statutes 8-30g, shall utilize the lower of the state median income or area median income data as published by the Connecticut Department of Housing or if none is published then as published by the U.S. Department of Housing and Urban Development, using the Hartford Metropolitan Statistical Area at the time of the sale/lease.
+Ownership units are subject to the resale price restrictions.

-Add to Definitions: Dwelling, Affordable Unit: A dwelling unit which will be conveyed by deeds containing covenants or restrictions which shall require that, for at least forty (40) years after the initial occupancy of the proposed development, such dwelling units shall be sold or rented at, or below, prices which will preserve the unit as housing for which persons and families pay thirty present or less of their annual income, where such income is less than or equal to eighty percent of the median income.
-For purposes of this definition, "median income" shall be as defined in Connecticut General Statutes Section 8-30g(a), as amended
+Add to Definitions: Dwelling, Affordable Unit: A dwelling unit which will be conveyed by deeds containing covenants or restrictions which shall require that, for at least forty (40) years after the initial occupancy of the proposed development, such dwelling units shall be sold or rented at, or below, prices which will preserve the unit as housing for which persons and families pay thirty percent or less of their annual income, where such income is less than or equal to eighty percent of the median income of the lower of the state median income.
+For purposes of this definition, "median income" shall be as defined in Connecticut General Statutes Section 8-30g(a), as amended.